The Annual Gyn Exam

 Screening & Treatment for Sexually Transmitted Diseases

 Any woman who is sexually active in a non-monogamous relationship needs to be screened for STDs.
 It is easier to be infected than one may think and STDs can cause infertility, cancer and life threatening illness.
-Dr. Hall will screen appropriately and treat as indicated by published guidelines.
+Your menopause specialist will screen appropriately and treat as indicated by published guidelines.

 Contraception